-Naturally, like all implants, polyurethane foam covered implants also have their pros and cons.
-However, we firmly believe that their major advantages in reducing the risks of repeat surgery for capsular contracture and implant displacement far outweigh any very minor disadvantages.
+Naturally, like all implants, Polyurethane Foam-Covered Silicone Gel Implants also have their pros and cons.
+However, we firmly believe that their major advantages in reducing the risks of repeat surgery for Capsular Contracture and Implant Displacement far outweigh any very minor disadvantages.

 Accordingly, if you find that the surgeon you are seeing does not offer these implants as a choice, or tries to dissuade you from considering them, or has limited experience in their use, you owe it to yourself to seek a second opinion from one that does

 The final choice as to size of implant should be entirely yours.
 By all means, listen to your surgeon’s recommendations but don’t allow him/her to make the final choice for you.
 Instead, choose the size that you feel gives you the ‘look’ you want and not what you think others may like.

 Based on many chest and breast measurements, Dr Mayson will hand you all the various implant shapes and sizes that suit your measurements and have you insert them one at a time into a ‘crop-top’ to see in a mirror the degree of correction each can give you.
 This is by far the most reliable way to choose the size and shape of implant that will best deliver the ‘look’ you’re after.

 Most importantly, however, although we’ll insert whichever size YOU want – provided, of course, it’s surgically possible – we always recommend you choose a size that is in proportion with your overall figure and makes you look ‘great but not fake’.